jobstash/middleware/README.md

 - Run `yarn install` in the project root directory to install all dependencies
 - Run `cp .env.example .env` to setup the local env file for the project, don't worry the `.gitignore` file is already configured to ignore it.
 Fill it up with the appropriate info.
 - Run `yarn start:dev` to start the dev server and head over to `http://localhost:8080` to access the app.
+- The documentation of the api is automatically available at `http://localhost:8080/api` when the server is started

 **P.S** you can change the port the server listens on by setting the `APP_PORT` env variable.
 By default it's set to `8080`